Endoscopic DCR (Dacrocystorhinostomy)

 A dacrocystorhinostomy (DCR) is a procedure to treat excessive tear flow (medically called epiphora) occurring due to a blockage in the nasolacrimal duct.

-Tears are generated in the lacrimal gland at the eye’s upper outer margin.
-Blinking moves tears into small openings in the eyelids called the puncta.
-From there, they travel via the canalicular system to the lacrimal sac (situated between the nose and the eye) and finally through the nasolacrimal duct, tears get drained into the nasal cavity.
-Any blockage in this long path can lead to excessive tear outflow.
+Any blockage in the long path of the tears that travel from the opening in eyelids to lacrimal sac (between nose and eye) finally through the nasolacrimal duct (tear duct) and to the nasal cavity, can lead to excessive tear outflow.
 One common reason is a blocked nasolacrimal duct.
 A DCR procedure creates a direct opening from the lacrimal sac into the nasal cavity to create a direct drainage mechanism.

 The evaluation and management of a DCR procedure may involve both an ophthalmologist and an otolaryngologist.